 - Dust, including silica dust, crop dust, and coal dust

 - Fumes created by diesel fuel and welding tools

 If you believe you are suffering from an occupational disease, do not hesitate to visit a doctor as soon as possible to diagnose your condition and begin the process of obtaining workers’ compensation to cover the cost of your medical treatment and time away from work.

 Schedule a Free Consultation with a Knowledgeable Workers’ Compensation Attorney Today!

 If you developed an occupational disease due to environmental conditions at work, you need to reach out to an experienced workers compensation attorney to begin the process of obtaining workers’ compensation benefits.
-At Price, Petho & Anderson P.L.L.C., our workers’ compensation team is committed to helping injured workers secure the benefits they are entitled to.
+At Price Petho & Associates P.L.L.C., our workers’ compensation team is committed to helping injured workers secure the benefits they are entitled to.
 We have the insight, knowledge, and skill to walk you through every step of the process and ensure all of your questions and concerns are addressed.
 Do not put off seeking legal assistance!